 With chronic immune thrombocytopenia (ITP), taking Doptelet long term can help keep your platelets at a stable level.
 This lowers your risk of bleeding and helps keep your condition under control.

-How will my doctor check to see if Doptelet is working for me?
+How will my doctor check whether Doptelet is working for me?

-Your doctor will check your platelet count to see if Doptelet is working for you.
+Your doctor will check your platelet count to see whether Doptelet is working for you.

 If your platelet count reaches at least 50,000 per mcL and remains stable at that level, it’s clear that Doptelet is working for you.
-From this point, you’ll have blood tests done once a month to check that Doptelet is still working for you.
+From this point, you’ll have blood tests once per month to check that Doptelet is still working for you.

 Your platelet count will be checked again on the day of your procedure to make sure Doptelet has worked for you.
-If your platelets haven’t increased enough, you may need to have other treatments (such as a platelet transfusion), so that you can have the procedure safely.
+If your platelets haven’t increased enough, you may need to have other treatments so that you can have the procedure safely.
+An example is a platelet transfusion.

 Do I need to change my diet while I’m taking Doptelet?